What is collaboration and why is it important? How is creativity promoted through diverse, multidisciplinary collaboration?

 For instance, crowdsourcing can be a form of open collaboration that can enable other people to support a project (Hossain & Kauranen, 2015).
 Although the term crowdsourcing was only coined in 2006 (Jeff Howe, 2006), the technique has existed for much longer.
 The Toyota logo competition is a good example.
 In 1936, Toyota decided to separate its automotive division and create a new brand identity for it.
 They launched a public competition to design the logo for the new automotive company.
 The contest attracted over 27,000 entries, showcasing a wide range of ideas and creativity from the public.
 The winning entry was a design that stylized the letters of “Toyota” in a way that was both visually appealing and easily recognizable.

-A more recent example of crowdsourcing is Lego’s Create and Share website, where people can share ideas and those that receive 10,000 supporters get invited to collaborate with Lego designers to create it.
+A more recent example of crowdsourcing is Lego’s Create and Share website, where people can share ideas and those that receive 10,000 supporters get invited to collaborate with Lego designers to create them.

 Reflection